stevecosner/Bootstrap-Starter/README.md

 # Bootstrap-Starter
-Bootstrap starter template from getbootstrap uing bootstrap 4.
+Bootstrap starter template from getbootstrap using bootstrap 4.